golang/vscode-go/docs/settings.md

 ### `go.useLanguageServer`

-Use the Go language server "gopls" from Google for powering language features like code navigation, completion, formatting & diagnostics.
+Use the Go language server "gopls" from Google for powering language features like code navigation, completion, refactoring, formatting & diagnostics.

 Default: `false`